Tracking Passengers and Baggage Items Using Multiple Overhead Cameras at Security Checkpoints: Results and Discussion

 \section{Results and Discussion}

 In this section, we first discuss the datasets that we used to evaluate our algorithms.
-We then present the assessment of our passenger and baggage detection approach followed by the evaluation of our tracking, tracklet association, and event detection algorithms.
-We base our evaluation of the proposed algorithms on the Multi-Object Detection (MOD) and Tracking (MOT) metrics \cite{DBLP:journals/corr/Leal-TaixeMRRS15,Stiefelhagen:2006:CE:1759639.1759641}.
+We then present an assessment of the proposed SSL approach in terms of passenger and baggage detection, followed by an evaluation of the single-camera tracking and multi-view tracklet association algorithms.
+Our evaluation is based on the Multi-Object Detection (MOD) and Tracking (MOT) metrics \cite{DBLP:journals/corr/Leal-TaixeMRRS15,Stiefelhagen:CLEAR_MOT}.
+Additional results are presented in the Supplementary Materials.